Ocean Bridge connects Canadian youth and young professionals from coast to coast to coast, empowering them to take action for ocean conservation.

 Program Requirements for Ambassadors

-- Complete a minimum of 120-hours (average of 5 hours/week) of ocean and waterway service through the 6-month program including developing and delivering an ocean action project independently or in collaboration with other Ocean Bridge Ambassadors (note that time spent participating in all components of the Ocean Bridge Classic program contributes to your 120 hours requirement).
+- Complete a minimum of 120-hours (average of 6 hours/week) of ocean and waterway service through the 20-weeks program including developing and delivering an ocean action project independently or in collaboration with other Ocean Bridge Ambassadors (note that time spent participating in all components of the Ocean Bridge Classic program contributes to your 120 hours requirement).

 - Engage in bi-weekly 1:1 coaching session with an Ocean Bridge team staff (duration and frequency is participant dependent and may vary from 30 min to 1 hour).

-- Participate fully in a 2-day virtual orientation on May 6-7.
+- Participate fully in a 2-day virtual orientation during the first weekend of the program.

-- Participate fully in a 10-day immersive regional learning journey* in the summer.
+- Participate fully in an 8-day immersive regional learning journey.

-- Participate fully in a 5-day immersive learning journey* to Vancouver, BC in September.
+- Participate fully in a 3-day immersive learning journey.

-- Contribute meaningfully to your individual or collaborative action project to be delivered during IMPAC5’s Ocean Festival.
+- Contribute meaningfully to your individual or collaborative action project to be delivered by the end of the program.

 - Participate in the online community space through full engagement in the online learning modules comprised of speaker series, online discussion, and skill development workshops.